AnnyCaroline/ceu-selectdevice/README.md

 Intended to be used together with [Céu-Maker](https://github.com/ceu-lang/ceu-maker), `SelectDevice` is an application that lists the connected Arduino boards and allows the user to select one.

 In Céu-Maker, all Céu-Arduino applications should contain a `board.conf` file, which defines for which Arduino board and port the application should be uploaded to.
-It stores 4 settings, separated by a blank space:
+It stores 3 settings, separated by a blank space:
 - ARD_BOARD
 - ARD_PORT
 - ARD_CPU
-- ARD_MCU

 If this file doesn't exists, the `Céu-Arduino.exe` run `SelectDevice` so the user select a connected board.
 This process generates a `board.conf` file in the application's folder.
 The following uploads will not ask for board selection, since the file already exists.
 If you want to change the upload configurations without change the `board.conf` manually, drag and drop your application's folder or file to `SelectDevice.exe`.

 There is also possible to define a global configuration, so all uploads uses it in case no `board.conf` is provided with the application.

 ## Dev notes
-This app was developed using Visual Studio Community 2017 and only supports devices from package "arduino" and arch "avr".
+This app was developed using Visual Studio Community 2017 and only supports boards from package "arduino" and arch "avr".
+Actually, it only supports boards from `/hardware/arduino/avr/` that have vid and pid specified.
+Here is the list for expected boards to work:
+- Arduino/Genuino Uno (tested)
+- Arduino/Genuino Mega or Mega 2560 (tested)
+- Arduino Mega ADK
+- Arduino Gemma
+- Arduino Uno WiFi

 ### Inspiration
 The Arduino IDE uses the file *hardware\arduino\avr\boards.txt* to identify ports and boards.
 With a VID/PID combination we can identify the USB device that is plugged and then search in this file for more information, such as the name of the board.